mobizt/FirebaseClient/README.md

 - `UserManagement` folder is for Google authentication examples to manage user.

-The following section will provided the basic (bare minimum) code example and the links: for the examples, class and functions description and Google API documentation.
+The following section will provide the basic (bare minimum) code example and the links: for the examples, class and functions description and Google API documentation.

 <details>
 <summary>For the Library Examples Structure, please click here.</summary>